 So you want to embark on an American road trip?
 That fabled four-wheeled odyssey across one of the most road-trippable places in the world.
 You have dreams of cruising down stretches of open road, expanses of land flashing away into the distance - sunsets hues in the rearview mirror - an isolated gas station - a disused motel.
 The allure of an American road trip is undeniable.
 We're talking wide roads, wild horizons and endless skies.
 But before getting too carried away with the romance of it all, first thing’s first...planning!

 Putting together a solid plan for your road trip is a must.

 Whether you want to be on the road for 1 day, 1 week or 1 month, there are things that every aspiring road tripper needs to factor in.
+Even the time of year can change your journey, especially planning a safe winter roadtrip.
 We have put together the ultimate step-by-step guide to help you start living your best road trip life.

 What kind of road trip do you want?

 Figuring out the kind of road trip you want to go on is an excellent starting point.